cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/running-rake-tasks.md

 You can use [deploy hooks](/rails/tutorials/deploy-hooks.html) to execute your rake task at any point of your deployment.

-Simply add a bash script to your stack that contains the rake task.
+Simply add a bash script to the application that contains the rake task.
 For example, create the file `/.cloud66/scripts/rake_task.sh` as below:

 ```
 #!/bin/bash